'Create the Future' updates

 Create the Future Campaign Update

-If you'd like to find out more about our approach to the Campaign at the current time please go to the Development section of the website or contact Development Director, firstname.lastname@example.org Thank you.
+If you'd like to find out more about our approach to the Campaign at the current time please go to the Development section of the website or contact Director of Marketing and Development, firstname.lastname@example.org Thank you.

 The 6 stands waiting